9 Factors That Influence Damages In Personal-Injury Lawsuits

 If an accident has left you with medical expenses and lost wages, you may be entitled to compensation.
 When deciding how to award damages to victims of negligence, New Mexico courts use comparative negligence to determine fault.
 The Department of Motor Vehicles explains how partial responsibility may reduce the damages you receive.

-If are interested in pursuing a civil lawsuit for injuries, contact The Law Office of Brian K. Branch.
+If are interested in pursuing a civil lawsuit for injuries, contact The Law Office of Brian K. Branch, PC.
 An Albuquerque personal-injury lawyer from our firm can evaluate your case and explain your rights.
 To schedule an initial consultation, call us today at 505-207-4401.

 Here is a breakdown of nine factors that may affect the judgment in an injury lawsuit: